dev-quest/snashpots/README.md

-Then, when you are done following the installation instructions, point your browser at `http://localhost/~<your_username>/snashpots/app` and you should see a "hello world" page with an awesome misspelling of snashpots.
+Then, when you are done following the installation instructions, point your browser at `http://localhost/~<your_username>/snashpots/app` and you should see a "hello world" page with an awesome misspelling of snapshots.

 If `http://localhost/~<your_username>/snashpots/app/bootstrap.php` works but `http://localhost/$your_username/snashpots/app` doesn't, then you should